Home » Recipes » Method » Quick and Easy » Easy Honey Harissa Baked Camembert

 • Rosemary and thyme.
 Swap these for flat-leaf parsley, oregano, marjoram, basil or coriander, or replace them with dried herbs.

 I also add a little garlic to the honey and harissa mix – you can leave that out if you’re not a garlic lover.
-You’ll also want some fresh bread (I love focaccia, a crusty sourdough or a baguette), pita chips, crackers, flatbreads or crudites to serve with the cheese.
+You’ll also want some fresh bread, crunchy baked pita chips, sourdough dukkah crackers, soft garlicky flatbreads or crudites to serve with the cheese.

 Bake the camembert for 12 to 15 minutes, until it’s looking very gooey and molten in the middle.
 Check on it after 12 minutes – some ovens are hotter than others.
 Top with the pomegranate seeds and herbs, then serve while hot, oozy and gorgeous.